Computational Fluid Dynamics Used to Study Various Blowpipe Designs

 Computational Fluid Dynamics (CFD) analysis was used to investigate the cause of a blast furnace blowpipe breakout and study various new designs.

-The investigation included quantifying the failure mode, evaluating the effects of using other designs and/or alternative materials of construction.
+The investigation included quantifying the failure mode, and evaluating other designs and/or alternative materials of construction.
 Analysis included:

 - The blowpipe, lance and tuyere